seanhoughton/indi-docker/README.md

 Runs the INDI server with the requested set of drivers.
 See [INDI](http://indilib.org/) for more information about the INDI telescope control project.

+Dockerfiles are included for both x86 (linux) and Raspian base images.
+To build the images use

+    make rpi_image
+    make x86_image

 |Variable|Description|
 |---|---|
 |INDI_DRIVERS|Space separated list of drivers to run|